roachhd/big-ass-resource-list/README.md

 #Javascript Resources.

+Click through to the [ JavaScript Extras](/big-ass-resource-list/JavaScript/javascript.md) page for a highly curated list of beginner to advance tutorials and learning resources. ❤️

 #### Libraries

 - [jQuery](http://jquery.com) - The de-facto library for the modern age.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.